ogud/DS-Maintain/CDS-maintain.md

 ## Accept policy via authenticated channel

-In this case the parent is notified via UI/API that a CDS RRset exists.
-The parent retrieves the CDS and inserts the corresponding DS RRset as requested, provided that the request comes over an authenticated channel.
+In this case the parent is notified via authenticated channel UI/API that a CDS/CDNSKEY RRset exists.
+In the case of a CDS RRset the parent retrieves the CDS and inserts the corresponding DS RRset as requested.
+In the case of CDNSKEY the parent retrieves the CDNSKEY RRset and calculates the DS record(s).

 ## Accept with extra checks

 In this case the parent checks that the source of the notification is allowed to request the DS insertion.
-The checks could include whether this is a trusted entity, whether the nameservers correspond to the requestor, whether there have been any changes in registration in the last few days, etc.
+The checks could include whether this is a trusted entity, whether the nameservers correspond to the requester, whether there have been any changes in registration in the last few days, etc.
-The parent can also send a notification requesting a confirmation.
+The parent can also send a notification requesting a confirmation, for example by sending email to the registrant requesting a confirmation.
 The end result is that the CDS RRset is accepted at the end of the checks or when the out-of-band confirmation is received.